prachi868/dev2/git.md

 git commit -m "commit message" (put a checkpoint on the code)

-git push -u origin master
+git push -u origin master - this command stop hua

 git log (to see all the commits)

 to add a remote(one time)
-git remote add origin https://github.com/prachi868/web2.git
+git remote add origin https://github.com/prachi868/dev2.git